Huertz/lol-quiz/README.md

 The program solves multiple problems.
 From first creating the function of start buttom to saving score and initials.
 It was a challenging project for me.
 I know that the code does not look clean but I think it does the job.

 - What did you learn?
 I learned the concepts of Application Programming Interface.
 The concepts that found more intresting was to the storege of items.
 I can found knowing that concept helpful in the future.
 In addition, also found the time concept really intresting.
 Overall I still need to master the concepts but I have a good understanding of how API work.
+I know it does not look nice but it does the most important aspects of the javascript accepted criteria.

 ## Table of Contents (Optional)